Peque/2020-neuroons-explainable-ai-presentation/presentation.md

 - Bandwidth
 - Skew (training/testing draw in an IDD* manner)

-> * Independently and identically distributed
+> *Independently and identically distributed

-## Impact on business
+## Impact on business :moneybag:

 # Supervised learning